Holstein Kiel: Foundation to WWII

 Holstein Kiel is the product of the merger of predecessor sides Kieler Fußball-Verein von 1900 and Kieler Fußball-Club Holstein.
 The earliest of these two sides was Kieler Fußball-Verein (later 1.
 KFV) established on 7 October 1900 out of the membership of the gymnastics club Kieler Männerturnvereins von 1844.
-The club was not very successful and never loomed large in football generally.
 Later the club concentrated on track and field athletics.

 Kieler Fußball-Club Holstein was formed on 4 May 1902 and was renamed Fußball-Verein Holstein von 1902 (FV Holstein Kiel) sometime in 1908.
-The club quickly became competitive and in 1910 they reached the German championship final where they lost 0–1 in extra time to Karlsruher FV.
-In 1912 they captured the German championship with a 2–1 overtime semi-final victory over defending champions Viktoria 89 Berlin followed by a 1–0 win in the final over the previous year's champions, Karlsruher FV.
+The club quickly became competitive and, in 1910, they reached the German championship final, where they lost 0–1 in extra time to Karlsruher FV.
+In 1912, they won the German championship with a 2–1 overtime semi-final victory over defending champions Viktoria 89 Berlin followed by a 1–0 win in the final over the previous year's champions, Karlsruher FV.
 In 1914, the club renamed again after the new branches of hockey and athletics were added, becoming Sportverein Holstein von 1902.

 On 7 June 1917, 1.
 Kieler Fussball Verein von 1900 and Sportverein Holstein von 1902, severely weakened by World War I, merged to form the current day club.
-As is common practice in Germany, the new association adopted the foundation date of the older club, while taking up the ground, kit, colours, logo and the name Holstein from SV Holstein Kiel.
+The new association adopted the foundation date of the older club, while taking up the ground, kit, colours, logo and the name Holstein from SV Holstein Kiel.
 Through the 1920s, the team made regular appearances in the national playoffs and in 1926 reached the semi-finals where they were eliminated 1–3 by SpVgg Greuther Fürth.
 In 1930, they played their way to the final, losing 4–5 to Hertha BSC.
 The following year they reached the semi-finals where they were eliminated 0–2 by TSV 1860 Munich.

 Under the Third Reich, German football was re-organized into sixteen top flight divisions.
-Kiel played in the Gauliga Nordmark and consistently delivered solid top-five finishes, but were frustrated in their pursuit of a division title.
+Kiel played in the Gauliga Nordmark, but failed to attain a title.
 In 1942, the Gauliga Nordmark was broken up into the Gauliga Hamburg and Gauliga Schleswig-Holstein.
-No longer in the company of Hamburger SV and other strong teams from the city, Kiel immediately captured the title of the new division and defended it over the next two seasons until the end of World War II brought play to a halt across the country.
+No longer in the company of Hamburger SV and other strong teams from the city, Kiel immediately won the title of the new division and defended it over the next two seasons until the end of World War II brought play to a halt across the country.

 Those titles earned Kiel entry into the national playoff rounds.
-They made their best run in 1943 when they advanced as far as the semi-finals before being put out by eventual champions Dresdner SC.
-The team captured third place by defeating FC Vienna Wien.
+They made their best run in 1943 when they advanced as far as the semi-finals before losing to eventual champions Dresdner SC.
+The team secured third place by defeating First Vienna FC.
 The next year, they were eliminated early on and no final was played in 1945.